Srinidhi44/Cryptography---19CS412-classical-techqniques/README.md

 RESULT :

-Thus the rail fence algorithm had been executed successfully
+Thus the rail fence algorithm had been executed successfully.